 The Department will provide guidelines for the annual plan and a template for the semi-annual and annual report for the CSB to use.

 Reporting Requirements:

 Mental Health First Aid and Suicide Prevention activities shall be included in each CSB’s Prevention data system.

-The Regional Suicide Prevention Initiative CSB shall submit its semi-annual report to the Department
+The Regional Suicide Prevention Initiative CSB shall submit its quarterly report to the Department per the schedule below.

-by April 15th and its annual report on September 30th.